muratk5n/thirdwave/en/README.md

 ---

-H2 Central: "Plus, hydrogen has potential as a source for electricity in our homes: South Korea opened a hydrogen fuel cell plant last year—the world’s largest—that will supply power to 250,000 households annually...
+H2 Central: "[H2] has potential as a source for electricity in our
+homes: South Korea opened a hydrogen fuel cell plant last year—the world’s largest—that will supply power to 250,000 households annually...
 In Japan.. there are 400,000 residential fuel cell units helping to power individual homes"